Upload Additional Data to Analyze Employee Performance

 Basic Model Developer orAdvanced Model Developer

-- A Visier account with a permission that allows the user to access Guidebooks, analyses, the Explore room, and data access to view the data you're configuring in the solution experience.
+- A Visier account with a permission that allows the user to access guidebooks, analyses, the Explore room, and data access to view the data you're configuring in the solution experience.
 For more information, see Permission Management.

 - Ad Hoc Analysis